Intersex human rights: Chilean regulations

+In November 2023, through Circular No. 15 of the Ministry of Health, unnecessary and non-consensual surgeries, procedures or medical treatments on intersex newborns, children and adolescents are prohibited.

-In January 2016, the Ministry of Health of Chile ordered the suspension of unnecessary normalization treatments for intersex children, including irreversible surgery, until they reach an age when they can make decisions on their own.
-The regulations were superseded in August 2016.
+In January 2016, the Ministry of Health of Chile ordered through Circular No. 18 the suspension of unnecessary normalization treatments for intersex children, including irreversible surgery, until they reach an age when they can make decisions on their own.
+The regulations were superseded in August 2016 by Circular No. 07.
+Circulars 18/2015 and 07/2016 were annulled by Circular 15/2023.

-Government of Tamil Nadu Executive Order
+Indian State of Tamil Nadu

 On 22 April 2019 the Madras High Court (Madurai Bench) passed a landmark judgment and issued direction to ban Sex-Selective Surgeries on Intersex Infants based on the works of Gopi Shankar Madurai.
-On August 13, 2019 the Government of Tamil Nadu, India has issued a Government Order to ban non-necessary surgeries on the sex characteristics of babies and children in the Indian state of Tamil Nadu with 77.8 Million people, this regulation is exempted in the case of life-threatening situations.
+On August 13, 2019 the Government of Tamil Nadu, India has issued a Government Order to ban non-necessary surgeries on the sex characteristics of babies and children in the Indian state of Tamil Nadu with 77.8 million people, this regulation is exempted in the case of life-threatening situations.

 Legal protections in Germany 2021

 A law that provides for a general ban on operations in children and adolescents with 'variants of gender development' ('Varianten der Geschlechtsentwicklung') was passed in the German parliament on March 25, 2021.
 According to a report in the Deutsches Ärzteblatt, the law is intended to strengthen the self-determined decision-making of children and adolescents and avoid possible damage to their health.
 Surgical changes to gender characteristics should only take place - even with the consent of the parents - if the operation cannot be postponed until age 14.
 The Federal Chamber of Psychotherapists requires the mandatory participation of a counsellor with experience on intersex in an assessment before a possible intervention.
 While supportive of progress, the law that was finally passed was also criticized by the Organisation Intersex International (OII) Germany, OII Europe, and Intergeschlechtliche Menschen, because of the existence of exceptions.
+After the ban, one report estimated that 1900 unnecessary surgeries were still performed annually in Germany.
+Parents avoided having their children declared intersex to exploit a loophole in the law.

+Intersex Persons' Reality in Nigeria as of 2025

+Intersex people in Nigeria face widespread discrimination, social stigma, and medical mistreatment, including non-consensual surgeries and a lack of access to appropriate healthcare.
+Deep-rooted cultural and religious norms contribute to secrecy, exclusion from education and employment, and legal invisibility.

+Obioma Chukwuike, founder of Intersex Nigeria, is leading national advocacy against non-consensual medical interventions and for the inclusion of intersex people in health policy frameworks.